 There are actually three ways this could play out:

 1) Take Jesus at face value of how He is usually interpreted as demanding forgiveness at all times, regardless of any extenuating circumstance, and completely forgive, no questions ask.
 (In this case, Jenny and her husband immediately make up and get back together.)

-2) Pretend to take Jesus at face value, by changing the definition of forgiveness, and forgive only by using an altered, safer version of forgiveness which is completely inward, but has no practical effect on restoration of relationship with the person committing the crime, thus making one believe they have forgiven when actually they really haven’t.
+2) Pretend to take Jesus at face value, by changing the definition of forgiveness, so that it becomes defined as a “psychological something” that has the only purpose of “helping the person doing the forgiveness” — and forgive only by using an altered, safer version of forgiveness which is completely inward, but has no practical effect on restoration of relationship with the person committing the crime, thus making one believe they have forgiven when actually they really haven’t.
 (In this case, Jenny says she has forgiven Matt but keeps her restraining order against him.)